 The past few decades has seen a rapid advancement in the technology and techniques used in the restoration industry.
-These advancements allow SERVPRO of Monrovia Professionals to restore a property back to preloss condition quickly, reliably, and more effectively.
+These advancements allow SERVPRO of Monrovia and El Monte Professionals to restore a property back to preloss condition quickly, reliably, and more effectively.

 The Institute of Inspection Cleaning and Restoration Certification (IICRC) sets practical standards for restoration and cleaning.
 The IICRC S500 Water Damage Guide is a specific set of practical standards that incorporate the field of psychometry, which involves the manipulation of temperature and relative humidity to remove moisture and dry a property quickly and effectively.

 Scientific drying principles rely upon specialized equipment to detect, measure, and monitor a property’s moisture levels.
 Recent advances, like infrared cameras, can help us detect water through a wall, ceiling, or floor.

 - An infrared camera may be used to identify water location for thorough water removal.

 - Sensitive moisture detectors, hygrometers, and other meters measure the extent of moisture saturation